+The ABA created and maintains the Model Code of Professional Responsibility.
 Several versions of the Model Code of Professional Responsibility have been adopted by 49 states and the District of Columbia.
-Although the State of California did not adopt the model rules, several sections of the California Rules of Professional Conduct closely follow the ABA version.
+Although the State of California, for example, did not adopt the model rules, several sections of the California Rules of Professional Conduct closely follow the ABA version.

 One of the main focuses of the ABA is to provide resources to help and nourish members to become better lawyers.
 Each year, the ABA creates more than 3,200 hours of CLE and hosts 800 face to face events around the World.
-The benefits to becoming a member of the ABA include:
+The benefits of becoming a member of the ABA include:

-ABA members are encouraged to join sections which range in size from 3,500 members to more than 50,000.
+ABA members are encouraged to join sections that range in size from 3,500 members to more than 50,000.
 The ABA sections are divided according to specific areas of the law and focused on topics such as ethics and professional responsibility, judicial selection, and lawyer referral services.

 Additionally, ABA members can join various committees concerned with topics such as public interest law, elder law, or malpractice.

 The ABA has published more than 1,000 books, magazines, and journals.
 With over 1,000 online forums, the ABA provides members important networking opportunities.